PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Related Work

 \subsection{3D Plane Recovery from a Single Image}

-Recovering monocular planes empowers 3D planar reconstruction and structural scene understanding.
-Traditional methods for 3D plane recovery from a single image often rely on strong assumptions of scenes \cite{delage2007automatic, fouhey2014unfolding} (\eg, the Manhattan world assumption), or require manual extraction of primitives \cite{delage2007automatic,fouhey2014unfolding, lee2009geometric}, such as superpixels, points and line segments, which may not be applicable to complex actual scenes.
+Recovering monocular planes enables 3D planar reconstruction and structural scene understanding.
+Traditional methods often rely on strong assumptions of scenes \cite{delage2007automatic, fouhey2014unfolding} (\eg, the Manhattan world assumption), or require manual extraction of primitives \cite{delage2007automatic,fouhey2014unfolding, lee2009geometric}, such as superpixels and line segments, which may not be applicable to complex real-world scenes.

 PlaneNet \cite{Liu:etal:CVPR2018:Planenet} is the first to propose an end-to-end learning framework for this task, it also releases a large dataset of planar depth maps utilizing the ScanNetv1 dataset \cite{Dai:etal:CVPR2017}.
 PlaneRecover \cite{yang2018recovering} presents an unsupervised learning approach that specifically targets outdoor scenes.
 However, both PlaneNet and PlaneRecover can only predict a fixed number of planes.
 PlaneRCNN \cite{Liu:etal:CVPR2019:Planercnn} tackles this limitation and extracts an arbitrary number of planes with planar parameters and segmentation masks using a proposal-based instance segmentation framework, \ie, Mask R-CNN \cite{He:etal:ICCV2017}.
 It also proposes a segmentation refinement network as well as a warping loss between frames to improve performance.
 These proposal-based methods require multiple steps to successively tackle sub-tasks of 3D plane recovery including plane detection, segmentation, parameter and depth estimations, \etc.